 Operating an OpenStack cloud is resource intense.
 Adding extra integrations to a production OpenStack cloud increase the complexity of maintaining the cloud.
 To ensure the long term viability of this platform, CSC would like to be sure that it doesn't add undue burden to the maintenance and update process.
-Even once the above points have been considered, and potentially solved, more could arise.

 EMBL-EBI